denezt/automation_utilities/README.md

 ### What are these utilities capable of?

-These utilities cover a wide range of system operations:
+These utilities cover a wide range of tasks commonly encountered by automation engineers:

-- Service management
+* Service Management
-- System configuration
+* System Configuration
-- Security tooling
+* Security Tooling
-- Resource management
+* Resource Monitoring
-- Intelligent Logging
+* Intelligent Logging and Analytics

-### How do I report a bug?

-* Please open an issue on the GitHub repository with a clear description of the problem and your environment information.
-Include screenshots if necessary.
+* Workflow Automation